 Why an Elephant?

 Elly, like many elephants, is known for being intelligent and having a great memory.
-Elephants also typically look out for one another.
+Elephants are also know to look out for one another.
 Elly and people who prefer the Consult Focus value consulting with others to come to the best possible solutions.
 The “elephant in the room” (i.e. obvious problem that we often do not want to talk about) is that we each need to consult with others in order to consider different perspectives and counteract our harmful biases.

-When deciding what’s right, Elly and others with a Consult Focus tend to focus on CONSULTing with others to get diverse perspectives in order to avoid harmful biases.
+When deciding what’s right, Elly and others with a Consult Focus tend to focus on CONSULTing with others to get diverse perspectives and to avoid harmful biases.

-Like Elly, someone with a Consult Focus may ask themselves: “Who will help me consider diverse perspectives?”
+Like Elly, someone with a Consult Focus may ask themselves: “Who will help me consider diverse perspectives and avoid harmful biases?”
 They believe in recognizing and challenging their own biases, which we all have.

 1. OTHERS’ BIASES.
 Imagine that you are part of a group that must decide on how to distribute a limited amount of funding to various offices or organizations in a fair/just way.
 You decide to consult with a friend/mentor.
-You do not realize this friend/mentor has negative feelings about certain individuals and groups.
-The mentor has biases against those with disabilities and different beliefs.
-Elly must be very careful about who to consult with, since others have harmful biases as well.
-It can help if Elly consults with those who have consistently proven that they incorporate well-respected focus areas that have stood the test of time in the field of Moral Philosophy (e.g. Olly the Otter’s Character Focus, Hadley the Hawk’s Code Focus, Whitley the Wolf’s Consequences Focus, and Bailey the Bear’s Care Focus).
+You do not realize this friend/mentor has negative feelings about certain groups of people (e.g. people with disabilities, transgender people, people from certain religious groups, etc.).
+We must be very careful about who we consult with, since others have harmful biases as well.
+It can help if we consult with those who have consistently proven that they incorporate well-respected principles that have stood the test of time in the field of Moral Philosophy (e.g. Otter’s Character, Hawk’s Code, Wolf’s Consequences Focus, and Bear’s Care).

 2. IMPLEMENTATION.
-Food is in short supply.
-Elly has time to consult with three trusted mentors about how to distribute the available food to the group in a fair/just way.
-One says “split the food equally across the 5 organizations”.
+Imagine that you have time to consult with three trusted friends/mentors about how to distribute funding for various organizations in a fair/just way.
+The 1st says “Split the funds equally across the 5 organizations”.
 The 2nd says “Give at least some funding to all 5 organizations, but more to organizations A and B, since they have had less support in the past.”
-The third says “give more to those who have worked the hardest.”
-Elly is not sure how many perspectives to consider and what to do when they provide conflicting advice.
-There are no easy answers, but it can help if Elly consults with those who have consistently proven that they incorporate well-respected focus areas that have stood the test of time in the field of Moral Philosophy (e.g. Olly the Otter’s Character Focus, Hadley the Hawk’s Code Focus, Whitley the Wolf’s Consequences Focus, and Bailey the Bear’s Care Focus).
+The 3rd says “Give more to those who have worked the hardest.”
+How many perspectives should we consider and what happens when they conflict?
+There are no easy answers, but it can help if we consult with those who have consistently proven that they incorporate well-respected principles that have stood the test of time in the field of Moral Philosophy (e.g. Otter’s Character, Hawk’s Code, Wolf’s Consequences Focus, and Bear’s Care).